csyde/alyxproject/README.md

 Issues
 ------

-* Lisaem is incredibly sluggish on RasPi.
-Dealing with this is an ongoing issue.
+* Lisaem is incredibly sluggish on the original RasPi.
+I've upgraded to a RPi 2.
 * No effort whatsoever will be made to support any compiler other than Free Pascal.
 GNU Pascal is stagnant, p2c and ETH Px are too archaic, and frankly, no dialects other than Delphi (which is what Free Pascal supports) matter anymore.
 FPC is open source, so live with it.
 * My Pascal code is terrible.
 Patches and general cleanup are welcome.